DS12/scala-class/slides/lecture4.md

 ---

-The mean function is an example of what’s called a partial function: it’s not defined for some inputs.

-A function is typically partial because it makes some assumptions about its inputs that aren’t implied by the input types.

----

-#Sentinel Values

-    !scala
-    def mean1(xs: Seq[Double]): Double =
-      if (xs.isEmpty) Double.NaN
-      else xs.sum / xs.length

----

-#Flagged Arguments

-    !scala
-    def mean2(xs: Seq[Double], empty: Double): Double =
-      if (xs.isEmpty) empty
-      else xs.sum / xs.length

----

 Exceptions are not type-safe or referentially transparent.

 The type of `mean`, `Seq[Double]) => Double` tells us nothing about the fact that exceptions may occur, and the compiler will not force callers of `mean` to make a decision about how to handle those exceptions.

+---

+The `mean` function is an example of what’s called a partial function: it’s not defined for some inputs.

+A function is typically partial because it makes some assumptions about its inputs that aren’t implied by the input types.

 ---